randombits-dev/randombits/src/content/standard-notes/extensions-list.md

 * An editor extension marketplace for installing new editors more easily
 * Split a note into multiple "areas" - each area can use a different editor
-* This extension has all the rest of the editors built-in.

 https://github.com/nienow/cosmos